damraka/exif_viewer/README.md

-Program to show metadata of selected image.
+Program to display and edit the metadata of selected image.

 Run the program, select the image and metadata will be displayed on the window that would be opened.
+After that, you can edit every data that this image contains.